 The switch to online has some worried about privacy and access to a computer or internet.
-371,516 people in L.A.
-County (11.3 percent) do not have a computer, and 645,718 people (19.6 percent) do not have an internet subscription.
+In L.A.
+County, 371,516 households (11.3 percent) do not have a computer, and 645,718 households (19.6 percent) do not have an internet subscription.

 WHAT IF I DON'T HAVE ACCESS TO A COMPUTER OR THE INTERNET TO FILL OUT THE CENSUS?

 L.A.
 County and the City of L.A. are planning to have census action kiosks, which would be physical locations with regular office hours found in a public place to access information about the census or fill it out.
 A subcommittee talked about how to identify potential locations at a meeting.